 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The submission file is in Microsoft Word document file format (.doc).
-The text is single-spaced; uses a 12-point font; employs italics; and all illustrations, figures, and tables are placed within the text at the appropriate points.
-Illustrations and figures are also in separate .jpg or .tif files.
+The submission file is in Microsoft Word document file format (.doc).
+All illustrations, figures, and tables are placed within the text at the appropriate points.

 - All authors agree for submission and publication of the article in the "European Journal of Biological Research".

 The European Journal of Biological Research (EJBR) is a peer-reviewed, Open-Access, article-based, international, scientific Journal, that publishes full-length articles on biology, especially experimental biology.
 Journal accepts original research articles, case reports and review articles.
 The EJBR is issued quarterly in electronic version.
 Public access to all articles is free of charge.